G. O. Sayles: Early life

-G. O. Sayles was raised and educated in Derbyshire.
+Sayles was raised and educated in Derbyshire.
 He attended Ilkeston Grammar School.
 He studied at the University of Glasgow and then University College London.

 Career

 G.O.
 Sayles was an outstandingly original and productive historian whose publications over more than 60 years radically changed understanding of the medieval British parliament and advanced very considerably knowledge of the medieval English law courts.

-During his lifetime he held the following positions: Assistant in History, Glasgow University 1924-25, Lecturer 1925-34, Senior Lecturer 1934-45; Professor of Modern History, Queen's University Belfast 1945-53; Burnett-Fletcher Chair of History, University of Aberdeen 1953-62; Vice-President, Selden Society 1954-86; FBA 1962; Kenan Professor of History, New York University 1967-68.
+During Sayles's lifetime he held the following positions: Assistant in History, Glasgow University 1924-25, Lecturer 1925-34, Senior Lecturer 1934-45; Professor of Modern History, Queen's University Belfast 1945-53; Burnett-Fletcher Chair of History, University of Aberdeen 1953-62; Vice-President, Selden Society 1954-86; FBA 1962; Kenan Professor of History, New York University 1967-68.

-His most important works were The King's Parliament of England (1974) and his work on the modern edition of the late thirteenth-century legal treatise known as Fleta published by the Selden Society in three volumes (of a projected four).
+Sayles's most important works were The King's Parliament of England (1974) and his work on the modern edition of the late thirteenth-century legal treatise known as Fleta published by the Selden Society in three volumes (of a projected four).

-His longtime writing partner was Henry Gerald Richardson (d.
+Sayles's longtime writing partner was Henry Gerald Richardson (d.
 1974).

 Personal life

-In 1936 he married Agnes Sutherland, from Glasgow.
+In 1936 Sayles married Agnes Sutherland, from Glasgow.
 They had a son (Michael) and daughter (Hilary).